equinix/metal-cli/docs/packet_device_stop.md

 ### Options

 ```
-  -h, --help        help for stop
+  -h, --help        Help for stop
   -i, --id string   UUID of the device
 ```